 Control how orphan sections are handled.
 An orphan section is one not specifically mentioned in a linker script.
-See Section 3.10.4 [Orphan Sections], page 76.
+See Section 3.10.4 [Orphan Sections], page 83.
 MODE can have any of the following values:

-- place Orphan sections are placed into a suitable output section following the strategy described in Section 3.10.4 [Orphan Sections], page 76.
-The option '--unique' also effects how sections are placed. - discard All orphan sections are discarded, by placing them in the '/DISCARD/' section (see Section 3.6.7 [Output Section Discarding], page 63).
+Orphan sections are placed into a suitable output section following the strategy described in Section 3.10.4 [Orphan Sections], page 83.
+The option '--unique' also affects how sections are placed.

+discard All orphan sections are discarded, by placing them in the '/DISCARD/' section (see Section 3.6.7 [Output Section Discarding], page 70).